 |5||Your domain administrator may be able to: view statistics regarding your account, like statistics regarding applications you install.||High|

-|6||You grant us and our partners or sublicenses the right to use the name that you submit in connection with such content, if they choose.
+|6||You grant us and our partners or sublicenses the right to use the name that you submit in connection with such content if they choose.
 You acknowledge that (a) we have not tested or screened Third Party Content, (b) your use of any Third-Party Content is at your sole risk, and (c) Third Party Content may be subject to separate license terms as determined by the Third Party.||High|

 One key scalability challenge here is that there are thousands of APIs and hundred-thousands of agreements (that govern those APIs).
-Constantly tracking changes and quantifying risks is a non-trivial problem that cannot be solved by human experts alon due to the scalability challenges.
-In this context, computational techniques for Natural Language Processing play an important role in assisting human experts such as lawyers, technical architects and developers.
+Constantly tracking changes and quantifying risks is a non-trivial problem that cannot be solved by human experts alone due to the scalability challenges.
+In this context, computational techniques for Natural Language Processing play an important role in assisting human experts such as lawyers, technical architects, and developers.

-Beside the four factors mentioned earlier, there are potentially many more factors that could contribute toward API risks, such as reliability of an API provider, the country of origin of an API (and their underlying data) and similar others.
+Besides the four factors mentioned earlier, there are potentially many more factors that could contribute toward API risks, such as reliability of an API provider, the country of origin of an API (and their underlying data) and similar others.
 All these factors can eventually be converted into numerical values to quantify their prospective risks.
 My purpose here is not to list all the possible factors, but to discuss some of them to understand the basics of a methodology that can potentially quantify the risks associated with APIs.

-Black Duck by Synopsys Research is tracking 50,000+ web services, 25,000+ providers, 500+ categories of web services and 100,000+ agreements (including terms of services, privacy statements and legal acts) to implement the methodology described above.
+Black Duck by Synopsys Research is tracking 50,000+ web services, 25,000+ providers, 500+ categories of web services and 100,000+ agreements (including terms of services, privacy statements, and legal acts) to implement the methodology described above.
 Furthermore, our state of the art technology allows us to discover vulnerable libraries and SDKs that enable various APIs from various providers.
 Intuitively, usage of such vulnerable libraries and SDKs may lead to data security and/or privacy issues.
 The technologies and methodologies developed by our team at Black Duck Research allow its customers to discover the usage of web services in their code base and in quantifying and mitigating the risks in an efficient and cost-effective way.
 Email Black Duck Research to schedule a demo for a Web Services Management solution.